Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 .. dropdown:: Step 1: Set up the node

-   For baking you must be running a node on the Concordium blockchain.
+   For validation you must be running a node on the Concordium blockchain.
 You can run a node :ref:`on Windows<run-node-windows>`, :ref:`on macOS<run-node-macos>`, :ref:`on Ubuntu<run-node-ubuntu>` or using :ref:`Docker<run-a-node>`.
 You can also have a third-party run a node on your behalf.

 .. dropdown:: Step 2: Set up the Wallet